 The Financial Aid Office serves students who need financial assistance to obtain a college education.
 Financial aid is an investment in your college education.
+Online students are eligible for the same types of financial assistance available to on campus students.
 Learning to budget your dollars while in school will help you on your path to graduation.

 Our general eligibility requirements are that you must

 - be a U.S. citizen or an eligible noncitizen;

 - have a valid Social Security number (with the exception of students from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau);

 - be registered with Selective Service, if you’re a male (you must register between the ages of 18 and 25).